 As Amended and Restated Effective December 28, 2012

-THIS AMENDED AND RESTATED EMPLOYMENT AGREEMENT (this Agreement) is made and entered into as of this 28th day of December, 2012 (the Effective Date), by and between SUSQUEHANNA BANCSHARES, INC., a Pennsylvania corporation (the Company), and Gregory A. Duncan, an adult individual whose principal residence is at 591 Prince George Drive, Lancaster, PA 17601 (the Employee).
+THIS AMENDED AND RESTATED EMPLOYMENT AGREEMENT (this Agreement) is made and entered into as of this 28th day of December, 2012 (the Effective Date), by and between SUSQUEHANNA BANCSHARES, INC., a Pennsylvania corporation (the Company), and William J. Reuter, an adult individual whose principal residence is at 6 Apple Hill Drive, Lititz, PA 17543 (the Employee).

-WHEREAS, the Employee and the Company are parties to an Employment Agreement made and entered into as of December 28, 2010, as further amended on December 19, 2011 (the Existing Agreement);
+WHEREAS, the Employee and the Company are parties to an Amended and Restated Employment Agreement made and entered into as of December 30, 2010, as further amended on December 19, 2011 (the Existing Agreement);

 WHEREAS, the Company and the Employee now desire to amend the Existing Agreement to restructure the payment of benefits following a termination of employment, revise certain limitations on the amount of the bonus for which the Employee is eligible, and incorporate all amendments since its last restatement; and